ds-damg/SEBC-1/enterprise/labs/0_CM_treasure_hunt.md

 Which CDH service(s) host a property for enabling Kerberos authentication?
   - Zookeeper, HDFS, YARN
 How do you upgrade the CM agents?
+  - Via the yum command  'yum upgrade cloudera-manager-daemons cloudera-manager-agent' - manually
+  - or after upgrade of cm via wizard
-  - Via the yum command  'yum upgrade cloudera-manager-daemons cloudera-manager-agent' Give the tsquery statement used to chart Hue's CPU utilization?
+Give the tsquery statement used to chart Hue's CPU utilization?
   - select cpu_system_rate + cpu_user_rate where category=ROLE and serviceName=$SERVICENAME
 Name all the roles that make up the Hive service